databrary/www/databrary/input/pages/about/jobs/functional.md

 # Responsibilities

 - Build dynamic, modular, and responsive web application to organize, present, and manipulate research materials
-- Design, implement, test, and validate data management and web-based based on Haskell, PostgreSQL, and JavaScript
+- Design, implement, test, and validate data management and web-based tools built with Haskell, PostgreSQL, and JavaScript
-- Directly work with UI experts and researchers (users) to identify and prioritize new features
+- Directly work with UI experts and researchers (our users) to identify and prioritize new features
 - Learn, understand, and reorganize research data as needed for better integration with the site

 # Qualifications